vimlesh826/ML-Iris-Dataset/README.md

 Accuracy of Default model (K=3) : 97%

-To check accuracy of model with different K values you can replace 'model training' section in main.py with acc_check code.
+To check accuracy of model with different K values you can replace 'model training' section in main.py with acc_check text file.